IBM/cloudpakforapps-workshop/workshop/exercise-0/README.md

 ### Log into Cloud Pak for Data

-Launch a browser and naviate to your Cloud Pak for Data deployment
+Launch a browser and navigate to your Cloud Pak for Data deployment

 > **NOTE** Your instructor will provide a URL and credentials to log into Cloud Pak for Data!